Serhii5465/decision_tree/README.md

-The script was written to solve the problem of building a decision tree on the subject "Modern numerical methods".
+# decision_tree

+My practical work on solving the decision tree building problem for the subject 'Modern Numerical Methods'.